American tourist seriously scalded while showering in Airbnb awarded $513K

-A tourist who was seriously scalded while staying in a Hong Kong flat she had booked through accommodation sharing website Airbnb was awarded HK$2.63 million (NZ)$513,744 by a court on Friday.
+A tourist who was seriously scalded while staying in a Hong Kong flat she had booked through accommodation sharing website Airbnb was awarded HK$2.63 million ($513,744) by a court on Friday.

 Hailey Dai Schmidt, 47, was staying with her husband and two children in the flat in Mong Kok, when a pipe connected to a hot water tank in the bathroom became detached while she was having a shower four years ago.